The Secrets Behind Azure and AWS Costs that IT Companies Don’t Want You to Know

 1. The architecture isn’t right for your needs

-Within both Azure and AWS, there is a vast range of different virtual machine configurations available.
+Within both Azure deployment options and AWS configuration options, there is a vast range of different virtual machine configurations available.
 These have different specifications, with different processor types and different amounts of memory and storage.

 Each Virtual Machine type is optimised for different types of usage.
 A machine that’s been designed to run a large application database with a lot of users has a much more powerful specification than one that’s been designed for simpler tasks such as handling your front end.

 Incorrectly specifying high performance (and more expensive) virtual machines for the various components of your cloud infrastructure may mean that you’re paying for capacity that you simply don’t need.
 Analysing your usage and reviewing the architecture of your deployment to ensure that the different components match your needs can help reduce costs and improve performance in areas where underpowered machines have been deployed.

 2. Your provider doesn’t scale resources up and down based on need

 Very few applications have a consistent load throughout the day.
 During peak business hours, usage may be much higher than during the evening.

 Both Azure and AWS offer customers the ability to scale the amount of resource that is dedicated to an application so that it better reflects demand.
 If your cloud infrastructure is “always on” to meet maximum demand, you will be paying for that full capacity all the time.

 By monitoring the amount of usage and switching off unused capacity or scaling to different specification of machines at low-demand times, costs can be reduced significantly without affecting end user experience.